rthrbrs/styleguide/docs/Poland.md

 Minister of Education

 **Katarzyna Pełczyńska-Nałęcz**
-Minister of Funds and Regional Policy
+Minister of Development Funds and Regional Policy

 **Czesław Siekierski**
 Minister of Agriculture and Rural Development